-Some states have comprehensive laws that require employers to grant employees time off for the birth or adoption of a child or to care for a family member with a serious illness, but New York does not currently have such a law.
-However, New York employers with 50 or more employees are likely covered by the federal Family and Medical Leave Act (FMLA).
+In addition to the federal Family and Medical Leave Act (FMLA),some states have their own comprehensive family leave laws that may also require employers to grant employees time off for the birth or adoption of a child or to care for a family member with a serious illness.

 New York does have such a law.

 Effective January 1, 2018, nearly all employees covered by the state’s temporary disability insurance law are also eligible for paid family leave.

 Covered employers.
 Most private employers with one or more employees are covered by the law.
 Public employers may opt in to the system.